The Minnesota prairie could be a brutal, unforgiving place 150 years ago.

 As the anniversary of his great-grandfather’s death approached this year, Bergstrom shared the story, which was recorded in “A Candle Still Burns,” a booklet written by Hanson’s son, Bergstrom’s grandfather, Alfred A.A.
 Miller, and edited by Bergstrom’s sister Julianne Johnson.

-The following year, they located in then Monongalia County, building two dugout homes in the side of a hill, one for family and the other to be used for a stable.
+The following year, they moved to then Monongalia County, building two dugout homes in the side of a hill, one for family and the other to be used for a stable.
 Two children were born to the couple while they lived in the dugout — a daughter, Hilda, and a son, Alfred.

-Alfred became a well-known and respected banker in Grove City and in adulthood, on the 60th anniversary, wrote the story of his father’s death in the 1972 blizzard, from which the following was gathered:
+Alfred became a well-known and respected banker in Grove City, and in adulthood, on the 60th anniversary, wrote the story of his father’s death in the 1872 blizzard, from which the following was gathered:

 Hanson rose early on Feb.
 2, 1872, so he could get an early start for the timberland about 8 miles away to get a load of wood.
 Telling his wife, “I will return as soon as possible,” he headed out.
 But by 3 p.m. that day a blizzard roared in.
 It continued its onslaught through the next two nights.

 The neighbor and others launched a search for Hanson when they found he had not returned home.
-And his frozen body was found later that day, about 100 yards from a pioneer shack in Harrison Township.
+His frozen body was found later that day, about 100 yards from a pioneer shack in Harrison Township.

 “My father did not live to enjoy the home he had labored so hard to build.
 The story of those early struggles and that last fatal trip was recounted to me during my early childhood by my mother, and it has made a vivid and lasting impression on my mind and my life.”

 Hanson’s wife remarried and moved to Grove City.
-And, in tragic irony, she died “forty-seven years, two months and fourteen days” after her husband in a house fire.
+In tragic irony, she died “47 years, two months and 14 days” after her husband in a house fire.

 Bergstrom said his family has never been able to identify the plot in which his great-grandfather was buried in the Grove City cemetery, part of the reason that having the historical marker erected was so important.